evannetwork/public-concepts/Negotiated Credential Exchange/negotiated_credential_exchange.md

 It follows a description of a decentralized, lightweight, and customizable workflow enabling these two parties to jointly conduct this process.

 ## Roles
-The Negotiated Credential Exchange Protocol uses two roles: the initiator and the receiver.
+Negotiated Credential Exchange uses two roles: the initiator and the receiver.

 This workflow assumes that these two parties have already established an communication channel (e.g. via [DIDComm](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0005-didcomm)).
 The initiator is the party that initiates the credential exchange with a credential exchange proposal.
 They send a list of expected credentials, organized in contexts, to the receiver to arrange an agreement about the exchange process.
 The receiver is the party that receives such an initial credential exchange proposal and is expected to either agree to the proposed terms or make a counter-proposal.

 ## Tutorial
-The Negotiated Credential Exchange Protocol has two distinct phases:
+Negotiated Credential Exchange has two distinct phases:
 1. Negotation Phase
 2. Exchange Phase